At a Glance

 ✨Teamwork is Key

-Since the role involves working closely with other staff, teachers, or group leaders, be prepared to discuss your experience in teamwork.
-Share examples of how you've successfully collaborated with others in previous roles.
+Since the role involves working closely with other staff, be prepared to discuss your experience in teamwork.
+Share examples of how you've successfully collaborated with others in previous roles, highlighting your communication skills.

 ✨Safety First

 Emphasise your commitment to safety regulations and best practices.
-Be ready to talk about any relevant training or certifications you have, as well as how you ensure the safety of passengers and goods while driving.
+Be ready to talk about any relevant training or certifications you have, as well as your approach to ensuring passenger safety during journeys.

 ✨Be Ready for Scenario Questions